kelseyhightower/dns01-exec-plugins/README.md

 ### Stdin

-Arbitrary configuration data based will be written on stdin.
+Arbitrary configuration data will be written on stdin.
 The contents of the configuration data will be provider specific and must be documented separately.

 ## Error Handling